Net1zen/Net1zen/README.md

 - 👋 Hi, I’m @Net1zen
-- 👀 I’m interested in Java
+- 👀 I’m interested in Java and C#
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning C#
-- 💞️ I’m looking to collaborate on Java
+- 💞️ I’m looking to collaborate on Java and C#
 - 📫 How to reach me ...

 <!---